 Although we haven’t exactly made it to the Superbowl lately, it’s still fun to take in a NFL game in our beautiful stadium, just across the river from downtown.
 Many of their practices are also open for public viewing.

-Dollar for dollar, I don’t think you can find a better sports bargain than a Sounds game.
+Dollar for dollar, I don’t think you can find a better sports bargain than a Sounds game where admission prices start at $10.
 First Tennessee Park is just north of downtown between the state capitol and Germantown.
 Seems they’ve always got some kind of crazy promotion in play.
 Music City Mondays often include live entertainment.
-Throwback Thursdays feature discounted prices on drinks.
+Throwback Thursdays feature discounted prices on sodas and beer.
 Fridays feature a fireworks show after the game.